Why is 1 Corinthians such a mixed bag of instructions that seem to contradict each other?

 Paul is responding to a report from "Chloe's people" and it seems that Chloe was the leader of a house church and she sent a delegation to Paul reporting that a group of outspoken men challenged her leadership, defended the man committing incest, and told Chloe she was wrong to limit their freedom.

 Similarly today, the church is slow to believe a woman who exposes a man for inappropriate behaviour and slow to expel the man.
-Some churches protect and defend abusive men.
-Some churches will expel a woman for divorcing her husband or exposing her husband as abusive.
+Some churches protect and defend abusive men and instead expel a woman who exposes her husband as abusive or divorces him (1).
 It seems a small group of vocal or powerful men are quick to expel women and marginalized groups but slow to expose or expel men who may be guilty of adultery, pornography, or having sex with a minor.
-The dirty laundry of the church hiding abuse of women is well documented (1).

-Paul tells believers to stop associating with people who claim to be a brother or sister and yet exhibit the fruits of evil.
-Being abused is not a fruit of evil.
-Paul tells the church to expel the perpetrator, not the person who makes accusations against an abuser or a wife who has separated from an abusive husband.
-Victims of domestic abuse should separate from the abuser; they should not even eat with an abusive person.
+Paul tells believers to stop associating with people who claim to be Christian yet exhibit the fruits of evil.
+Paul tells the church to expel the perpetrator, not the person who makes accusations against an abuser or the wife who has separated from an abusive husband.
+Victims of domestic abuse should separate from their abuser; they should not even eat with them.
 Gretchen Baskerville offers a Christian divorce recovery ministry addressing incorrect Christian teachings and supporting life-saving divorce.
-She outlines church denominations that have unsafe divorce policies and reveals that one in four highly religious US marriages have abuse and that nearly 6 in ten Christians switch churches when they divorce (2).
+She outlines unsafe divorce teachings (like staying with an abuser) and reveals that one in four highly religious US marriages have abuse (2).

 1 Corinthians 6:1-8 Settle Lawsuits Inhouse

-Paul also responds to the report that believers are taking legal cases against one another to unbelievers and unjust judges.
+Paul also responds to the report that believers are taking legal cases against one another to unbelievers.
+Paul says it would be better to be wronged and cheated than to take a fellow believer to court, perhaps because secular judges are unjust.
 Paul says that male and female believers are competent to judge justly.

 Or do you not know that the Lord’s people will judge the world?
 And if you are to judge the world, are you not competent to judge trivial cases?
 Do you not know that we will judge angels?
 How much more the things of this life!
 (1 Corinthians 6:2-3).

-Paul reiterates that a woman ought to have authority over her own head, since she is competent even to judge angels (1 Corinthians 11:10).
+Paul reiterates that all believers are competent to judge angels when he says a woman ought to have authority over what she wears on her own head (1 Corinthians 11:10).
 Paul advocates that the congregation appoint respected members as judges.
 He suggests settling disputes within the community, as was done by the judges of ancient Israel.
 This method would serve the believers as well as help the congregation's reputation.
-Paul says it would be better to be wronged and cheated than to take a fellow believer to court.

 Egalitarian Reflections

 Paul says plainly that all male and female believers are able and encouraged to make judgements.
-It would be wonderful if church leadership listened to all sides and judged fairly.
 It is usually better to settle out of court.
-Jesus advised that we settle matters quickly, before our adversary takes us to court (Matthew 5:25).
+Jesus advised that we settle matters quickly before our adversary takes us to court (Matthew 5:25).

-However, in some cases, the church has not addressed or settled complaints, in particular when a woman raises issues.
-Congregations that view only men as competent to lead or make decisions have male-only leadership who have sometimes defended the man accused of abuse, instead blaming the woman who exposed the behaviour.
-Patriarchal leaders may refuse to settle a woman's complaints about abuse out of court while at the same time using these verses to prevent her from accessing justice in a secular court.
+However, in some cases, male church leaders listen only to the male side and judge unfairly.
+Rather than investigate and address complaints when a woman exposes a man with problematic behaviour, congregations with male-only decision-makers have sometimes defended the accused man and blamed and expelled the woman who complained.
+While patriarchal church leaders may deny a woman justice, they may also prevent her from accessing secular justice by using these verses.
 Patriarchal leaders may say a woman who separates from her husband has abandoned her vows.
 However, if her husband is abusive or addicted to pornography, he has already abandoned his vows.
 Patriarchal leaders may also refuse to settle a woman's requests for child support, calling her greedy and selfish.
-However, the Bible says anyone who does not provide for their own children is worse than an unbeliever (1 Timothy 5:8).
+However, the Bible says anyone who does not provide for his own children is worse than an unbeliever (1 Timothy 5:8).
 If the church does not affirm the woman's rights to safety from abuse and support for children, she must go to a secular court.
 Gretchen Baskerville speaks out against the perverse Christian teachings and advocates that a woman seek protection from the police or support from a non-church woman's shelter (3).
-If you have been told that God is against divorce for any reason, I encourage you to seek out alternative Christian advice.
+If you have been told that God is against divorce for any reason, I encourage you to seek out alternative advice.

-1 Corinthians 6:9-11 Inheriting the Kingdom of God
+1 Corinthians 6:9-11 Three Views on Inheriting the Kingdom of God

-After Paul condemns lawsuits against brothers and sisters, he provides a sample list of wrongs, including idolatry, adultery, greed, drunkenness, thieving, cheating, slandering, stealing, and swindling.
-Paul says people doing these wrongs will not inherit the kingdom of God, are not heirs of the new, eternal life.
+After Paul condemns lawsuits against brothers and sisters, he provides a list of wrongs, including idolatry, adultery, greed, drunkenness, thieving, cheating, slandering, stealing, and swindling.
+Paul says people doing these wrongs will not inherit the kingdom of God and are not heirs of the new, eternal life.
 Some of you were like this before, but you are sanctified now in Christ.

 A) You Can Lose Your Salvation

-Traditional commentaries, and most Calvinist theologians, say that this list of wrongs means that anyone who continues showing these behaviours will not enter heaven.
+Traditional commentaries, and most Calvinist theologians, say that this complete list of wrongs means that anyone who continues showing these behaviours will not enter heaven.
+Those holding this view feel justified in telling others to repent and change their behaviour.
 This list of wrongdoings is seen as threatening eternal punishment and the loss of our salvation.
 The unrighteous are those who unrepentantly repeat a lifestyle of greed, stealing drunkenness, or adultery.
 In contrast, the righteous are those who repent, turn to God, and aim to obey God's commands.
 The righteous believer matures in the Spirit and keeps their salvation by demonstrating less wrongdoing in their lives.
 (4).
-Because it is a matter of salvation, those holding this view will feel justified in speaking truth to tell others to repent and change behaviours.

 B) Your Actions Reveal Your Faith

-Other theologians say that this sample list of vices as well as the issue of unsettled lawsuits reveal your heart is not right with God.
+Other theologians say that this sample list of vices as well as using secular courts, reveals that your heart is not right with God.
 Those holding this view feel justified in telling others to change their beliefs.
 We receive salvation by faith, not actions; likewise, we do not keep our salvation by our actions or behaviours.
 Paul assures us elsewhere that anyone who believes in Jesus has a new, eternal life (Romans 2:7-10, 3:21-26, 2 Corinthians 5:21, Ephesians 4:20-24, Galatians 5:13-16, Galatians 5:22-23).
 We do not earn entrance to heaven by avoiding lawsuits or wrongdoing.
 We enter the kingdom by our faith in God's grace.
 Being filled with God's Spirit gives us the strength to overcome wrongdoing.
 Our actions show that God reigns in our hearts and lives.

 C).
 These Actions Reflect our Old Selves

-In several of Paul's letters, he shows sample lists of wrongdoing, reminding us of our previous unrighteousness, then he reminds us that because of Jesus, we are now righteous.
+In several of Paul's letters, he shows sample lists of wrongdoing, reminding us of our previous unrighteousness, and then reminding us that because of Jesus, we are now righteous.
+Paul does not write these passages as threats to losing salvation but to contrast the old, selfish ways with the new, Spirit-filled ways.
 Let's look at the way this pattern is repeated.

 Corinth